Hebrew Insights into Parashat Va’yishlach – B’resheet (Genesis): 32:3 -ch.36 with Hebrew Tools for Everyday Use

 After his first heavenly encounter, upon depating from the land, Ya’acov’s experience was marked by the 'Elohim of a place,' as he deemed to have been in what he called, "the house of Elohim" (“bet El” - Gen. 28:16,17).
 However, now, upon his return, it is the "face of Elohim" that he encounters – “P'ni'el” (ref.
 32:31).
 An echo of his P'ni'el experience may be detected in what he says to his brother Esav in 33:10, "for I see your face (pa’ne'cha) as one sees the face of Elohim ("p'ney Elohim")" (italics added).
 Ya'acov's perspective certainly seems to have changed.
 Having seen "Elohim face to face," he is now able to view even Esav differently.

 As he re-enters the land of his fathers, Ya'acov walks in the footsteps of his grandfather Avraham (see Gen. 13:6) and comes to Sh'chem (Shechem).
 His coming to that town after the encounter with his brother does not pass by unnoticed, "and Ya'acov came safely to the city of

-that is, whole, in one piece and in peace
+is, whole, in one piece and in peace to

 chapter introduces us to the conflict between Ya'acov's family and the local